Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Acknowledgements

-This work is supported by the ERC Advanced fellowship grant no. 741278 (EPIC).
-We would like to thank the members of the community who kindly provided comments and feedback on an earlier version of this paper.
+Zhenpeng Chen, Mark Harman and Federica Sarro are supported by the ERC grant no. 741278 (EPIC).
+Jie M. Zhang is partially supported by the UKRI Trustworthy Autonomous Systems Node in Verifiability, with Grant Award Reference EP/V026801/2.
+Max Hort is supported through the ERCIM ‘Alain Bensoussan’ Fellowship Programme.
+We would like to thank the members of the community who kindly provided comments and feedback on an earlier version of this article.